Fish tanks and palm trees - Miami's new baseball stadium

 “Some people have been critical of it,” Delorme joked.
 “But it adds to the experience of coming out to the ballpark.”

-No new ballpark in Miami would be complete without a swimming pool.
+This being Miami, no new ballpark would be complete without a pool.

 Marlins Park will be the second major U.S. baseball stadium after Chase Field in Phoenix, Arizona, to feature a swimming pool for fans looking to enjoy the game from a different vantage point.